youwen5/web/routes/+about.typ

 much about music and philosophy and the human condition.

-If it helps, we might saunter through the streets of IV or window shop in downtown SB, and complain about dining hall food or the exorbitant prices in restaurants.
+If it helps, we might saunter through the streets of IV or window shop in downtown SB, and bemoan dining hall food or exorbitant prices in restaurants.
 I could tell you about the subtle genius of _Disco Elysium_ or Rust#(apostrophe)s algebraic type system.
-We could play _Risk of Rain 2_ or _Monster Hunter_.
+We could play _Risk of Rain 2_ or _Monster Hunter_, and binge _Frieren_.
+Is that enough?

 Or we could take an evening trek over by Campus Point, look out past the crumbling bluffs, and admire the deep inky waters of the Pacific.
 We could stare until the sun falls into a suffusion of gold and orange and indigo and the rays tear the glistening waves asunder.

-And then we would talk, about that out-of-tune carillon on the weekends, about niche indie online science fiction, about suffering and capitalism, about art and music and hope and death, and about a million other things.
+And then we would talk, about that out-of-tune carillon every Sunday, about niche indie online science fiction, about suffering and capitalism, about art and music and hope and death, and you could tell me about a million other things.

-And for a moment, I might forget the ennui of the world and feel weightless atop its torrents.
+And for a moment, we might forget the ennui of the world and feel weightless atop its torrents.

 And maybe we#(apostrophe)d finally get to know each other.